Euroasia insurance

-Fines for Driving Without OSAGO Insurance in Uzbekistan (2025): How Much You’ll Pay and How to Avoid It
+Fines for Driving Without OSAGO in Uzbekistan

 Buying your first car is an exciting milestone — but along with the joy of ownership comes responsibility.
 One of the most important obligations is compulsory car insurance, known in Uzbekistan as OSAGO (Compulsory Third-Party Liability Insurance, or OSGOVTS).